 »This nation is about to embark upon the first test of a revolutionary doctrine applied in an extraordinary way at an unfortunate time.
 The doctrine of preemption — the idea that the United States or any other nation can legitimately attack a nation that is not imminently threatening but may be threatening in the future — is a radical new twist on the traditional idea of self defense.« [Daypop Top News Stories]

 »The United States Congress has stepped in to find nearly $300m in humanitarian and reconstruction funds for Afghanistan after the Bush administration failed to request any money in the latest budget.«

 It was obvious that the Iraqi officials are going to be delighted by the anti-war protests.
 But they should be aware that there is a difference between »anti-war« and »pro Iraq«.
 These millions of people spoke out to Saddam Hussein as well: »The world doesn’t want a war – so disarm!«.

 - Frustration with the US, as the sole superpower in the world, exercising its military power without considering the desires of the rest of the world.
-This is tied to the hope, that global activism in combination with…… Continue reading Reasons for war
+This is tied to the hope, that global activism in combination with strict fealty to the UN, can contain US power.

 »A common response from across the ocean.
 Unlike the US, France and Germany know what war is like.
 There’s the disconnect.
 Click here.
 Clue: That’s not Germany or France.«

 400.000 more than expected.
 That’s the biggest peace demonstration in Germany ever.